50% off all plans.Ends 14 June 2026Claim 50% off

 Two Different Break-Even Questions

-BEV asks: how many units do we need to sell to cover total fixed costs?
-It is an absolute number of units.
+How many units do we need to sell to cover total fixed costs?
+BEV is an absolute number of units.
 It is the right question when you are deciding whether to launch a new product, build a new line, run a new promotional event, or open a new account.
 The fixed costs are real cash outflows that need to be recovered before the project contributes to profit.

-BESC asks: what percentage change in volume is required to break even on a price or cost change to an existing product?
-It is a relative number, expressed as a percent.
+What percentage change in volume is required to break even on a price or cost change to an existing product?
+BESC is a relative number, expressed as a percent.
 It is the right question when you are evaluating a price move, a cost increase, or a margin shift on a business that is already running.

 The risk of confusing them is real.
 A brand team that uses BESC alone to evaluate a launch will often conclude that the launch needs only modest sales because the percentage threshold looks small.
 The fixed costs of the launch are not in the BESC calculation.
 The launch ships, the volume comes in below BEV, and the line loses money in year one even though the BESC threshold was technically cleared.